-Please review this tutorial for how to register for classes.
+Please review these links on how you can register for the classes.

 After your arrival, please update your local address in WINGS.
 Learn more about updating your address on Wings Express.

-You are automatically covered by Wright State Health Insurance unless you are covered under another approved insurance.
+You are automatically enrolled into the Wright State Health Insurance plan unless you are covered under another approved insurance.
 If you develop symptoms of COVID-19, you should seek medical care right away.
 Student Health Services (937-245-7200) is the preferred point of first contact for Dayton Campus students.
 Student Health Services can conduct a telehealth appointment to assess symptoms and refer students for testing.

-Wright State health insurance coverage does not start until the first day of classes.
-If you are already in the country or are planning to be here prior to the first day of classes, we HIGHLY recommend that you purchase a temporary health insurance plan.
+For the fall term, your Wright State health insurance coverage starts on August 28 prior to the start of fall semester classes.
+For the spring term, the Wright State health insurance starts on the first day of spring semester classes.
+If you are already in the country prior to the effective start dates for each semester, we HIGHLY recommend you purchase a temporary health insurance plan.
 Here is a link to our Health Insurance partner and their short-term insurance plans: www.uhone.com.